barbagroup/essential_skills_RRC/git.md

 	new file:   script.py
 ```

-Again, let's review the information that `git` gives us:
+Again, let's review the information that `git status` gives us:

 * We are still `On branch master` (and still ignoring this)
 * It is still the `Initial commit` (which makes sense, we haven't made any